 We have entered into a number of exclusive and nonexclusive, royalty bearing license agreements with third-parties for certain intellectual property.
 Under the terms of the license agreements described below, we are obligated to pay milestone payments upon the achievement of specified clinical, regulatory and commercial milestones.
 Actual amounts due under the license agreements vary depending on factors including, but not limited to, the number of product candidates we develop and our ability to successfully develop and commercialize our product candidates covered under the respective agreements.
 In addition to milestone payments, we are also subject to future royalty payments based on sales of our product candidates covered under the agreements, as well as certain minimum annual royalty and commercial reservation fees.
-Because the achievement of milestones and the timing and extent of future royalties is not fixed and determinable, these contingent amounts have not been included on our balance sheets or as part of Contractual Obligations and Commitments discussion below
+Because the achievement of milestones and the timing and extent of future royalties is not fixed and determinable, these contingent amounts have not been included on our balance sheets or as part of Contractual Obligations and Commitments discussion below.

-We recognized zero and \$0.3 million of milestone expense for the three and six months ended June 30, 2019 and 2018, respectively.
+We recognized \$0.3 million of milestone expense for the nine months ended September 30, 2018.
+We did not recognize any milestone expense during the three and nine months ended September 30, 2019.
 Milestone payments are not creditable against royalties.
-As of June 30, 2019, we have not incurred any royalty liabilities related to our license agreements, as product sales have not yet commenced.
+As of September 30, 2019, we have not incurred any royalty liabilities related to our license agreements, as product sales have not yet commenced.